Chinatown Bangkok: 8 Indulgence Food To Eat In Yaowarat Road

 Address: 103-105 Phat Sai, Khwaeng Samphanthawong, Khet Samphanthawong, Krung Thep Maha Nakhon 10100, Thailand

-No trip to Chinatown is complete is you haven’t visit Yi Sheng coffeeshop.
+No trip to Chinatown Bangkok is complete is you haven’t visit Yi Sheng coffeeshop.
 THIS IS MY BEST KEPT SECRET.
-Opened since 1927, this is one of the oldest coffeeshop around Chinatown and even the princess of Thailand came here to make coffee as well.
+Opened since 1927, this is one of the oldest coffee shops around Chinatown and even the princess of Thailand came here to make coffee as well.
 To be recognized by the palace is really something (just like the pad thai I have previously written).

-Every morning, the coffeeshop is very crowded with old uncles having their morning break, reading newspaper while sipping coffee.
-Some of them gathered here for small gamble.
+Every morning, the coffee shop is very crowded with old uncles having their morning break, reading newspapers while sipping coffee.
+Some of them gathered here for a small gamble.
 This time round, we decided not to fight with the morning crowd and arrived after lunch, where it’s quieter and good for small talks.
 Rich and aromatic traditional coffee is what they are good in, have it together with some toasted kaya bread slices and watch the world goes by.

 P/S Totally not appetizing to say this, but it is kinda cool that their male cubicle is just a corner behind the wall.